rapidez/docs/src/5.x/packages/statamic.md

 The Rapidez with [Statamic](https://statamic.com/) integration! 🤝🚀

-::: info Version 7
+::: info Version 8
-This documentation is for [`rapidez/statamic`](https://github.com/rapidez/statamic) version 7
+This documentation is for [`rapidez/statamic`](https://github.com/rapidez/statamic) `^8.0`, which requires PHP 8.4 and [Statamic 6](https://statamic.dev/).
 :::

 [[toc]]

 ## Features

-- Products, categories, and brands are integrated through [Runway](https://github.com/statamic-rad-pack/runway)
+- Products, categories, and read-only product attributes (plus attribute options) are integrated through [Runway](https://github.com/statamic-rad-pack/runway)
+- Brand landing pages use a regular Statamic collection named `brands` (with page builder and SEO) that is linked to the Runway resource, which is unlike other Runway resources.
+The Runway resource itself is hidden.
 - Automatic site registration based on Magento stores
 - Routing: Statamic routes are the fallback
 - Page builder fieldset with multiple components: